Calchiwo/Calchiwo/README.md

-## 👋 Hi, I'm Caleb Wodi, a 15-years-old software developer from Port Harcourt, Nigeria.**
+## 👋 Hi, I'm Caleb Wodi, a teen founder and software developer from Port Harcourt, Nigeria

-**As a self-taught programmer, I specialize in web development, app development, and game development.... currently using my Android phone.**
+I build **apps, games and AI**, all from my **Android phone**.
+I'm a self-taught programmer and always learning by doing.

-I’m constantly exploring the cutting edge of technology.
-Let’s connect and build something amazing together
+Let’s connect, and build something amazing together.

 <p align="center"><strong>📌 Check out my pinned projects and see what I’m building 👇</strong></p>